google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 the spectral chronology of a pixel or region of pixels.
 In this example you will create a 35+ year time series and display the spectral history for a single pixel.
-This particular pixel relates the recent history of a mature pacific northwest conifer forest patch (Figure 1) that experiences some perturbation in the 1980's and 90's and a high magnitude burn in the in 2011.
+This particular pixel relates the recent history of a mature pacific northwest conifer forest patch (Figure 1) that experienced some perturbation in the 1980's and 90's and a high magnitude burn in 2011.

 ![Area of interest](https://github.com/jdbcode/earthengine-community/blob/master/tutorials/landsat-etm-to-oli-harmonization/area-of-interest.jpg)